Jokari®, A Paddle and Ball Sport

 Links

-- I've added several pages on Jokari in South Africa around 1950
+I've added three pages on Jokari in South Africa around 1950

-- There's a cartoon (mildly humorous) using Jokari at Laurent's Page.
+There's a cartoon (mildly humorous) using Jokari at .

 Online Sports